Workforce planning and support

 Failure to comply with legislation on wearing a face covering is a criminal offence with the potential for a fixed penalty notice to be issued if the law is broken.
 Shop workers and retailers are not required to enforce this law, but we ask you to talk to customers who are not wearing a face-covering and explain the law.
-If customers refuse to wear a face covering retailers and shop workers are asked not to stop customers from entering the store or from being served.
+If customers refuse to wear a face covering, retailers and shop workers are asked not to stop customers from entering the store or from being served.
 The responsibility to wear a face covering rests with the individual.

 Customers are required to wear a face covering but there are exemptions, which include: